stadust/pointercrate/README.md

 # Pointercrate

-As of march 2nd 2019 this is the official repository for pointercrate.
+As of March 2nd 2019 this is the official repository for pointercrate.
 It does not contain all the code required to run a local copy of pointercrate, however, as parts of the code remain private.
 In particular, this repository does not contain

 - a `main.rs` file stitching together the code in the different libraries
 - various assets such as graphics used by pointercrate